Update: Pressure pipe rupture at Sebaldeburen repaired

 Sewage is transported by truck.

-The sewage is currently transported by tanker trucks to our sewage treatment plant in Marum.
-This may result in increased truck traffic in the neighborhood.
+The sewage is currently being transported by tanker trucks to our sewage treatment plant in Marum.
+Local residents may therefore notice an increase in freight traffic.

 Update: leak repaired, pressure pipe back in operation

 After excavation work, the leak was found.
 The cause of the leak was a hole in the pipe.
-Twelve meters of pipe was replaced on site.
+Twelve meters of pipe were replaced on site.
 After some testing, it was decided that the pressure pipe had been fully repaired and could resume operation.
-This means that the pumping stations will slowly be restarted.
+This means that the pumping stations will slowly pumping stations .
 Over the next few days, we will be working on sealing the hole, restoring the site, and cleaning up the ditches.
 How the hole in the pipe came about will be investigated in the coming period.